SK1LL3RT3CH/SK1LL3RT3CH/README.md

 - Continue solving **CodeWars** challenges to refine problem-solving skills 💡

 ## 📫 Connect with Me
-If you're interested in collaborating or just want to chat about Data, feel free to reach out:
+If you're interested in collaborating or just want to chat about data, feel free to reach out:

 Thanks for stopping by! 😊 Happy Coding! 💻🚀